intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 docker pull intelanalytics/bigdl-ppml-trusted-big-data-ml-scala-occlum:2.1.0-SNAPSHOT
 ```

-Also, you can build image with `build-docker-image.sh`.
+Also, you can build the image with `build-docker-image.sh`.
 Configure environment variables in `Dockerfile` and `build-docker-image.sh`.

 Build the docker image: